 Some governors and attorneys general disagree with one another over whether to challenge federal laws, such as the Affordable Care Act.
 Governor Leavitt and AG Jan Graham had some very heated and very public disputes.
 This dispute eventually led to the creation of the Governor’s General Counsel, which expanded government.

-There are at least three reasons to change to appointment of attorneys general where they are elected.
 First, elections politicize the role of attorneys general.
 An elected attorney general may have an incentive to pursue certain kinds of popular or high-profile cases that would enhance his or her standing with the electorate or major campaign contributors in the next run for the same office or in a subsequent run for higher office (frequently governor).
 And sometimes the incentive may be to sue unpopular defendants principally for popular or campaign contributor acclaim.

 There’s an old joke about the National Association of Attorneys General—their registered name is supposedly the National Association of Aspiring Governors.
 While fears about the politicization of the office are legitimate to some degree, a bigger problem is creating a sort of congressional effect — that is, a constant, costly campaign.
 From the moment an elected attorney general takes office, many effectively set up two shops: one to do the job and the other to get elected again or prepare to run for higher office.
 In 2010, 25% of the elected attorney generals in the U.S. were running for Governor, and Utah’s attorney general at the time was running for the U.S. Senate.
 Recent campaigns for attorney general in other states ran into the millions of dollars.
 For example, the 2010 election in Georgia cost more than $3.6 million combined.